neeeeecka/StopSlogan/README.md

 # StopSlogan

-Chromium extension to help prevent political propaganda and other words on the websites.
+Chromium extension to help prevent different political propaganda slogans on the internet.